tsherif/space-shooter.c/ARCHITECTURE.md

 return SUCCESS;
 ```

-These sequences are managed using `goto` chains with labels based on the resources have been acquired and running in reverse order of the acquisitions:
+I manage these sequences using `goto` chains with labels based on the resources have been acquired and running in reverse order of the acquisitions:

 ```c
 // NOTE: This is not the actual implementation!